isaac-pj/vr-store/wiki.md

 - Cristal: 1.870
 - Diamond: 2.417 - 2.541

+# Templates

+- template string is parsed even when it is commented out

 # Use External Template

 OK - Create template by default components registring a new primitive // Caution!
 AFRAME.registerPrimitive is deprecated